adrdilauro/bemgular/README.md

 </div>
 ```

+### Bemgular operates in ngOnInit

+So it won't recalculate the classes at every single change detection tick.
+Performance win!

 ## How does it work?

 Bemgular takes advantage of Angular's **inheritance of injectors**: when you inject, in a lazy loaded module or in a component, one of the tokens